Configure GitLab Duo on a GitLab Self-Managed instance

 To ensure GitLab Duo is configured properly and can connect to GitLab:

-- You must ensure both outbound and inbound connectivity exists.
+- Ensure both outbound and inbound connectivity exists.
 Network firewalls can cause lag or delay.

 - Silent Mode must not be turned on.

-- You must activate your instance with an activation code.
+- Activate your instance with an activation code.
 You cannot use an offline license or a legacy license.

-- You should use GitLab 17.2 and later for the best results.
+- Use GitLab 17.2 and later for the best results.
 Earlier versions might continue to work, however the experience may be degraded.

 GitLab Duo features that are experimental or beta are turned off by default and must be turned on.